Thomas Cooke (author)

-Thomas Cooke (1703 – 29 December 1756), often called "Hesiod" Cooke, was a very active English translator and author who ran afoul of Alexander Pope and was mentioned as one of the "dunces" in Pope's Dunciad.
+Thomas Cooke (1703 – 29 December 1756), often called "Hesiod" Cooke, was an active English translator and author who ran afoul of Alexander Pope and was mentioned as one of the "dunces" in Pope's Dunciad.
 His father was an innkeeper.
 He was educated at Felsted.
 Cooke arrived in London in 1722 and began working as a writer for the Whig causes.
 He associated with Thomas Tickell, Ambrose Philips, Leonard Welsted, Richard Steele, and John Dennis.
 Cooke is the source of one of the primary biographies of John Dennis, which he wrote in Latin.

 Battles with Alexander Pope

 Cooke did a great deal of first-rate translation from Latin and ancient Greek.
 His first publication was an elegy on the death of the highly contentious Marlborough in 1722.
 He followed that with a masque entitled Albion in 1724.
 His most famous production was The Battle of the Poets in 1725.
 This was a reworking of the trope of Le Lutrin that had been used by Jonathan Swift in The Battle of the Books.
 Where Swift had had classical authors and Tory authors sweeping the field of their whig and modern commentators, Cooke had "moderns" and whig authors defeating Alexander Pope and other "tory" authors.
 That same year, he published an essay in the Daily Journal examining the Thersites section of Pope's Iliad which showed many faults of translation.
 In 1726, he wrote The Bath, or, The Knights of the Bath.
 In 1728, Cooke demonstrated his command of Greek with the first translation of Hesiod into English, and he became known as "Hesiod Cooke."
 The same year, he wrote an opera with John Mottley entitled Penelope.

 Pope, therefore, developed a character of Cooke for Dunciad.
 Cooke heard about this and wrote two letters of apology.
 He appeared in Dunciad anyway.
 In response, Cooke reissued The Battle of the Poets and the Daily Journal essay in 1729 in his Tales, Epistles, Odes, Fables, &c.
 He also wrote several letters for the London Journal in 1729–1730 and issued those as a book dedicated to Horace Walpole (son of the divisive prime minister) in 1731.
 Pope took another jab at Cooke in his Epistle to Dr. Arbuthnot in 1735 (l.
 146).